mwat56/sessions/README.md

 The session ID (`SID`) is handled automatically as well.
 Each ID is valid only for a single request by the remote user and changes for each request.
-The name of the `SID` can be changed by calling
+The `SID` name can be changed by calling

 	sessions.SetSIDname(aSID string)